SmartlyDressedGames/Unturned-Docs/Unity2018.md

 Workshop
 --------

-Uploads from 2018.4 are incompatible with past versions of the game, and a warning message is shown when loading newer content in the 2017.4 version.
+Uploads from 2018 LTS are incompatible with past versions of the game, and a warning message is shown when loading newer content in the 2017 LTS version.

-2017.4 Availability
+2017 LTS Availability
 -------------------

-For archival purposes the 2017.4 version of the game will remain in a "unity-2017.4" beta branch.
+For archival purposes the 2017 LTS version of the game will remain in a "unity-2017" beta branch.

 Platforms
 ---------

 Linux 32-bit and MacOS 32-bit have been removed in favor of the 64-bit versions.
 Servers that were still using the outdated Linux 32-bit depot should update to the 64-bit Linux dedicated server.

 Headless server files have been removed from the player Linux depot, and are instead only in the dedicated server Linux depot.
-Windows headless mode is now supported in 2018.4, and is enabled for the Windows dedicated server depot.
+Windows headless mode is now supported in 2018 LTS, and is enabled for the Windows dedicated server depot.